 What we do

-AmeriCorps St. Louis' Emergency Response Team consists of a highly skilled and thoroughly trained group of diverse individuals from all over the country.
-We utilize trainings from the National Incident Management System and best practices from Voluntary Organizations Active in Disasters so that each member is fully equipped and ready to deploy to impacted communities on a moment's notice.
+AmeriCorps St. Louis' Emergency Response Team (ERT) consists of a highly skilled and thoroughly trained group of diverse individuals from all over the country.
+We utilize trainings from the National Incident Management System (NIMS) and best practices from Voluntary Organizations Active in Disasters (VOAD) so that each member is fully equipped and ready to deploy to impacted communities in a moment's notice.

-In the immediate aftermath of a disaster, members of the Emergency Response Team focus on the critical unmet needs of the affected community, particularly those of vulnerable populations.
-Throughout a deployment, members could be involved in any of the following: individual assistance, public assistance, volunteer management, donations management, community outreach, and capacity building.
+In the immediate aftermath of a disaster, members of the ERT focus on the critical unmet needs of the affected community, particularly those of vulnerable populations.
+Throughout a deployment, members could be involved in any of the following:

 Members provide volunteer management by organizing and operating Volunteer Reception Centers and utilizing systems to track volunteers, including location and hours served, activity performed, and equipment used.
 During the 2011 Joplin tornado, AmeriCorps St. Louis mobilized 63,620 volunteers and tracked over 633,465 hours of volunteer service.